Ayush-x007/3D-boxes-background-/README.md

-You can use this as a gif aur meme its only for the fun
+You can use this as a gif or meme its only for the fun